 - Notifications: In DEGIRO, you do not get “unnecessary” notifications.
 Every alert is filled with helpful information such as the national holidays (when the stock market is closed), relevant regulatory updates and other material information.
 Whereas in other online brokers, you may notice notifications that can lead you to take short-term decisions like “X stock is rising 8%”.
 So, you need to make a greater effort to stick to your long-term goals.

 When DEGIRO entered the European market, it was a significant shift to the investment community.
 However, the “first market player effect” is not relevant anymore because the main competitors have adapted at the speed of light.
-Here are some cons you would find in DEGIRO and not in eToro, Nextmarkets and Revolut:
+Here are some cons you would find in DEGIRO and not in eToro, Nextmarkets, XTB and Interactive Brokers: